multitenantkit/multitenantkit/packages/contracts/domain-contracts/src/shared/config/RESPONSE-TRANSFORMERS.md

 ### Transformer Not Running

-1. Check transformer is configured in `FrameworkConfig`
+1. Check transformer is configured in `ToolkitOptions`
 2. Verify handler name matches exactly (case-sensitive)
-3. Ensure `frameworkConfig` is passed to handler factory
+3. Ensure `toolkitOptions` is passed to handler factory
 4. Check logs for transformer errors (errors are caught and logged)

 ### Response Not Changing